 In stark contrast to rollers, trainers have gained a smart edge, allowing cyclists to connect to online training platforms like Zwift and Trainer Road.

 This new functionality has added the fun element to riding indoors.
 You no longer need to spin mindlessly for hours, but instead, you can now race against each other on Zwift.

 Technological advancement comes with a higher cost as well.
 Generally speaking, trainers retail from $200 to $400 for dumb ones and up to $1000 for the smart ones.
 But don’t despair.
 There are still basic trainer models that can be found for less than $200.

 Winner : Rollers are the clear winner in this category because they are very affordable.

 2. Ease of Use - Trainer

 A primary consideration when choosing between a trainer and a roller is the ease of use.
-The most beginner friendly option is the trainer by far.
+The most beginner-friendly option is the trainer by far.

-In a wheels-on trainer, the bike’s rear wheel is attached to the trainer which effectively allows you remain upright without having to balance.
+In a wheels-on trainer, the bike’s rear wheel is attached to the trainer which effectively allows you to remain upright without having to balance.

 With direct drive trainers, the rear wheel needs to be removed and the rear dropouts of the bike mounted directly fastened to the trainer.

 Trainers are also relatively easy to set up.
 Once the initial setup is complete, you can start your indoor training.
 Trainers take the balancing skills out of the equation by letting you focus on your pedaling.